guardian/dotcom-rendering/dotcom-rendering/docs/values/README.md

 Any script added to the website that is not critical to rendering must must not block first paint or cause a dramatic repaint.
 Such scripts should have an `async` or `defer` attribute, be loaded programmatically from within our application JavaScript, or be added at the bottom of the document body.

+## Simple

+The dotcom team ensures that our codebase is simple to work on, regardless of what team you’re on or the problem you’re trying to solve

+### Lines in the sand

 <!--
 Todo: